[ koh-stuh-noh-uhn, kos- ]

-a family of eight languages, now extinct, spoken by American Indian peoples of coastal California: part of the Penutian stock.
+a family of eight languages, now extinct, spoken by American Indian peoples of Penutian descent residing in coastal California.

-any of the speakers of these languages, who formerly inhabited the coast and adjacent river valleys from San Francisco Bay south to Monterey Bay and Point Sur.
+any of the speakers of these languages or their descendants, who traditionally inhabited the coast and adjacent river valleys from San Francisco Bay south to Monterey Bay and Point Sur.

-of or relating to Costanoan or the Costanoans.
+of or relating to the Costanoans or their language.

 They probably had just left Costanoan territory, although, to be sure, the exact tribal boundaries are unknown.